INTEGRATION

 • Users are able to create report schedules with a variety of intervals (quarterly, daily, hourly).

-• Users are able to automatically distribute generated reports over e-mail by creating distribution objects, and attaching them to report schedules.
+• Users are able to automatically distribute generated reports over e-mail and SFTP by creating distribution objects, and attaching them to report schedules.

 Download icon